openimagingdata/CDEStaging/report_representation/structured_extractions/chest_ct_findings_53.md

 LUNGS: The central airways.
 Mild diffuse bronchial wall thickening.
 Bandlike right upper lobe opacity with associated 3 mm nodule (3:167).
 Punctate calcified left lower lobe pulmonary nodule (3:270).
 4 mm subpleural right lower lobe nodule (3:302), likely nodular atelectasis.
 Bandlike atelectasis at the lung bases.
 PLEURA: No pleural effusion or pneumothorax.
 MEDIASTINUM: Punctate left thyroid calcification.
 There is a 14 x 16 mm left paraesophageal structure containing air, favored to reflect a esophageal diverticulum (Killian-Jamieson diverticulum).
 Heart and pericardium are normal.
 Mild amount of coronary calcifications.
 Aerated secretions in the
-LYMPH NODES: 7 mm left supraclavicular lymph node, unchanged from March 2021.
-Numerous subcentimeter axillary and mediastinal lymph nodes.
+LYMPH NODES: Numerous subcentimeter axillary and mediastinal lymph nodes.
 No lymphadenopathy by size criteria.
 UPPER ABDOMEN: No abnormality detected in the visualized upper abdomen.
 Absence of intravenous contrast limits sensitivity for detecting solid organ findings.
 CHEST WALL: No chest wall mass.
 BONES: No suspicious lytic or blastic lesions.